UniversalDependencies/docs/_fi-dep/mark.md

 * _kunnes_ "until"
 * _kuin_ "as, than"

-Note that the conjunction *että* (usually) starts a complement clause, in which case it is marked as a complementizer [complm]().
-On a similar note, the conjunction *kuin* also has several uses.
+Note that the conjunction *kuin* has several uses.
 In addition to a subordinating conjunction, it can also serve as an adverb modifier [advmod]() as well as a comparative conjunction [comparator]().